 Which Narrow Natural Language Processing Tool to use for our Project?

 Once a user inputs their query and hits "let's go", they are presented with an automatically generated filter-view of their selection criteria, which they can easily adjust if needed.

 So thanks to our NLP tool we will be able to achieve our goal of using Natural Language Processing to create a super-simple user-friendly interface.
 And after we implement data analytics that capture every time a user types a non-supported expression, the capabilities of the tool will continually improve as it is used.
 Using this same theory, we would also be able to predict and handle user misspellings and increase the probability of a successful first time search.

 After researching and starting to practically apply the theory I can make conclusions on various levels:

 - When an application requires narrow-shallow natural language processing - ie. the ways of expressing the same information are predictable and limited - we should probably consider creating our own solution instead of a tool designed for more complex applications.

 - Company level:

 - We didn't end up with a super techy and hyped solution, but the best solution for an application is always the simplest possible solution that is not too simple.
-Using Natural Language Processing we were able to provide a prototype that gives a much better user experience than a more standard solution, while minimizing complexity.
+Using Natural Language Processing we will be able to create a product that gives a much better user experience than a more standard solution, while minimizing complexity.
 This is not a perfect human-machine interaction, but still a move forward in terms of non-standard approaches.
 That said, as the product evolves, we may come to a point that using a more complex NLP tool and approach will be beneficial.